ITensor/website/docs/v2transition_guide.md

 * The header `svdalgs.h` has been renamed to `decomp.h`

+* Older codes may still be using the names "Opt" and "OptSet" for passing optional named arguments to functions.
+From version 2.0 on, these older names have been removed in favor of a single class called "Args".
+For more on using the Args system view [[this Args tutorial|tutorials/args]].

 ### Changes to Advanced Features

 * The ITensor and IQTensor constructors taking a set of IndexVals (or IQIndexVals) and